Why is my EC2 instance not appearing under Managed Instances in the Systems Manager console?

 Verify that the correct IAM role is attached to the instance

-To use APIs to call a Systems Manager endpoint, the correct IAM role must be attached to the instance.
-Make sure that the IAM role has the AWS managed policy AmazonSSMManagedInstanceCore attached to it.
-If you are using a custom IAM policy, make sure that the permissions found under AmazonSSMManagedInstanceCore are used in your custom policy.
+To make APIs calls to a Systems Manager endpoint, you must attach the AmazonSSMManagedInstanceCore permissions policy to the IAM role attached to your instance.
+If you're using a custom IAM policy, confirm that your custom policy uses the permissions found under AmazonSSMManagedInstanceCore.
 Also, make sure that the trust policy of the IAM role allows ec2.amazonaws.com to assume this role.

 Verify connectivity to the instance metadata service

-SSM Agent must be able to communicate with the instance metadata service in order to get necessary information about the instance.
-To test this connection, use the telnet command.
+SSM Agent must communicate with the instance metadata service to get necessary information about the instance.
+Use the Netcat command to test the connection:

-If you are using a proxy on the instance, the proxy might block connectivity to the metadata URL.
-Make sure that you configured your SSM Agent to work with a proxy.
-Use the following links to configure SSM Agent to use a proxy.
+If you're using a proxy on the instance, the proxy might block connectivity to the metadata URL.
+Confirm that you configured your SSM Agent to work with a proxy.
+To configure SSM Agent to use a proxy, see:

-If you verify all the preceding prerequisites and the instance still doesn't appear as a managed instance in the Systems Manager console, refer to the SSM Agent logs:
+If the instance still doesn't appear as a managed instance in the Systems Manager console, refer to the SSM Agent logs to troubleshoot further:

 Windows: The SSM Agent logs for Windows are found under %PROGRAMDATA%\Amazon\SSM\Logs.